phstc/phstc.github.com/_posts/2012-09-07-use-auto-scaling-avoid-cloud-smells.md

 ### Don't name your instances

-> You should change your instances as you change your underwears.
+> You should change your instances as you change your underwear.
 [Lucas Teixeira](https://twitter.com/lucastex)

 I know that is cool to name your instances with hipster names, but avoid it.
 It only leads you to create non-automated systems and applications.
 Don't be attached to your instances, it is a Cloud Smell.